PlasmaButton BPH Specialists

 As opposed to the conventional TURP, this new procedure does not cut and shave off tissue with a loop or burn it away with a laser, but gently vaporizes the tissue with a small button-shaped electrode.
 Using low-voltage energy, a plasma field is created that coats the half-spherical-shaped button.
 Tissue in contact with this plasma field is vaporized.
 The surgeon uses a unique hovering technique so there is virtually no direct contact needed between the PlasmaButton™ and tissue.
 This advanced PlasmaButton™ not only vaporizes the enlarged tissue, but it also coagulates the remaining healthy tissue and leaves behind a smooth surface.
 Bleeding during and after surgery can be minimized from the start encouraging a rapid healing process.
 PlasmaButton™ vaporization constitutes a more advanced procedure than standard loop resection or laser surgery and provides the patient with a maximum degree of safety while being as effective as the current standard treatment option.
 Even though the tissue is removed more gently, the symptoms can be relieved just as effectively and with the same long-lasting results as prior standard procedures including some types of minimally-invasive procedures that may require a second treatment.

 Advantages of PlasmaButton Vaporization Versus Other Treatments

-In contrast to other standard energy treatments that operate with high temperature, the PlasmaButton™ vaporization uses low temperature plasma energy to safely remove BPH tissue while minimizing damage to surrounding healthy tissue.
+In contrast to other standard energy treatments that operate with high temperatures, the PlasmaButton™ vaporization uses low-temperature plasma energy to safely remove BPH tissue while minimizing damage to surrounding healthy tissue.
 Personal risks of side effects following surgery are based on individual results; however, the Button vaporization method may minimize the side effects resulting in:

 - Short procedure time